 ….
 Whatever attitude one chooses toward this condition, it remains a fact that in almost every act of our daily lives, whether in the sphere of politics or business, in our social conduct or our ethical thinking, we are dominated by the relatively small number of persons — a trifling fraction of our hundred and twenty million — who understand the mental processes and social patterns of the masses.
 It is they who pull the wires which control the public mind, who harness old social forces and contrive new ways to bind and guide the world.

 Bernays, nephew of Sigmund Freud, was the founding father of public relations and advertising.
 He became a multimillionaire developing advertising campaigns for major corporations who sought him out.
 It was Bernays who hit on the idea of using celebrities in advertisements.
 The odds are very good that he knew exactly what he was talking about, and that as the technology of advertising systems improved, their capacity to exert subtle pressures on individual consumers via appeals to emotions ranging from vanity to the fear of missing out increased proportionally.

 I trust no one who has read this far thinks all this is a “conspiracy theory” of recent history and society!

 It was against the latent systemic authoritarianism of evolving Third Stage systems that significant fractions of a generation rebelled (late 1960s), even if what that generation served up in response was sometimes worse.

-The point is, in our time, democracy appears to have been unmasked as the sham it has been for well over a century now.
-The reality is that the U.S. is and always has been a plutocratic oligarchy (Gilens & Page 2014), as is the case with all the other Western powers.
+The point is, in our time, democracy appears to have been unmasked as the sham it has been for a very long time now.
+The reality is that the U.S. is a plutocratic oligarchy (Gilens & Page 2014), as is the case with all the other Western powers.